Waitwhile/waitwhile-embed/README.md

+# @waitwhile/waitwhile-embed

 Integrate [Waitwhile](https://waitwhile.com)'s queueing and booking registration flows seamlessly into any page.

+## Requirements

+Public Waitwhile registration pages.

-## Basic usage
+## Usage

-1. Include the snippet.
+1. Include the snippet (check for latest version in package.json).
 2. Create an instance of `Waitwhile.Embed`.
 3. Render it on the page using `instance.render()`.